openresty/set-misc-nginx-module/README.markdown

 Changes
 =======

-The change logs for every release of this module can be obtained from the ngx_openresty bundle's change logs:
+The change logs for every release of this module can be obtained from the OpenResty bundle's change logs:

 <http://openresty.org/#Changes>